paulinaeb/paulinaeb/README.md

  &nbsp;💬 Ask me about databases, data structures or any logic for specific tasks\
  &nbsp; \
  Just facts: \
- &nbsp; No big talents, only passionately tech enthusiast &nbsp;💻 I'm self-taught on most of the technologies I work with \
+ &nbsp;No big talents, only passionately tech enthusiast \
+ &nbsp;💻 I'm self-taught on most of the technologies I work with \
  &nbsp;⚡ I'm always learning something new